When was Telemedicine Invented? History of Telemedicine

 Ancient Telemedicine

-Curious when was telemedicine invented and how did it all start?
+Curious when telemedicine was invented and how did it all start?
 During its inception, Telemedicine was at an essential stage in places like Greece and Rome around 500 BC.
 At this time, there were no communication technologies.

 Hence, human messengers kept on transferring necessary medical supplies and advice.
 Additionally, indicators like smoke signals and light reflections helped in communicating information.
 These signals indicated events like any major disease outbreak or birth.